 ‘What is the point of counselling?
 It can’t fix things!
 It can’t bring the person back!’

 Sadly, this is true.
 However, counselling can support you while you navigate your grief, and support you to find a way to live with your loss.

 You may be concerned about your children and how best to support them.

 Perhaps there are other issues that are troubling you?

 You may be having relationship difficulties, Your self-esteem may be low and there may be aspects of your life that you would like to change.

 Perhaps your children have issues with low confidence, friendship issues, anxiety, or parents splitting up..

 I am able to listen to you, and support you through this difficult time in your life, and help you to develop coping strategies or make changes that feel right for you.

 Talking to someone neutral about your thoughts, feelings, worries and difficulties can make a difference.

 I am currently offering online and telephone sessions.
 This can work really well for adults and young people, as long as there is somewhere you can talk freely, without being overheard.
-I hope to be able to offer face to face sessions again very soon.

 Please get in touch for an initial conversation so that we can discuss how counselling can help you or your family with your difficulties.